Home Car Shopping Best Ford Explorer Years to Buy Used

 Sixth Generation (2020-Present)

 With its total redesign for 2020, the 3-row Explorer blasted onto the scene with four drivetrains, including a hybrid.
 One of those drivetrains, a 400-horsepower twin-turbo V6, was earmarked for the all-new ST performance trim.
-Resting on a new rear-wheel-drive (RWD) platform, the Explorer recaptured some of its rugged, tough-job mojo surrendered in the 2011 jump to front-wheel drive (FWD).
+Resting on a new rear-wheel-drive platform, the Explorer recaptured some of its rugged, tough-job mojo surrendered in the 2011 jump to front-wheel drive (FWD).
 It boasts one of the most powerful base engines in its class (2.3-liter turbo-4).
 All-wheel drive (AWD) is optional across the trim level landscape.
 Larger outside and roomier inside, the Explorer securely retains its family hauling creds.
 For 2021, Explorer increased the number of hybrid trims and added the new Timberline grade to its lineup.
 The following year, it added some ST-Line trim variants.
 The hybrid went away in 2024.
-Ford then streamlined the bulging trim lineup to just four grades in 2025, as it gave the Explorer a significant buffing up inside and out.
-Every model year of this Explorer generation has been listed as a Top Safety Pick or Top Safety Pick+ by the Insurance Institute for Highway Safety (IIHS).
+Ford then streamlined the bulging trim lineup to just four grades in 2025, as it gave the Explorer a significant buffing up inside and out, as well as some tech upgrades, including Ford Digital Experience and BlueCruise.
+With the exception of 2025, every model year of this Explorer generation has been listed as a Top Safety Pick or Top Safety Pick+ by the Insurance Institute for Highway Safety (IIHS).
+(The 2025 anomaly can be attributed to a recent change in IIHS testing protocols.)

-See 2020 to current Ford Explorer models for sale near you.
+See 2020 to current Ford Explorer SUVs near you.

 Fifth Generation (2011-2019)